fate-of-humanity/fate-of-humanity.github.io/README.md

     .

-Send an email to human.mail.user@gmail.com incase of errors.
+Send an email to human.mail.user@gmail.com incase of anything relevant.

     .